55sa/CS660/cs660-Spring2025-pa-main/docs/pa1_writeup.md

   - Similar to reading, the offset is calculated by multiplying the page number (`id`) by `DEFAULT_PAGE_SIZE`.

 - **Writing with `pwrite()`:**
-  - The `pwrite()` system call writes data from the page buffer to the file at the calculated offset.
   - `pwrite()` maintains the current file offset, ensuring that write operations are thread-safe.

 - **Error Checking:**